 What is a mortgage broker?

 Many brokers are happy to work around your schedule and organise meetings after business hours at your home.
-While a mortgage broker does not work directly for banks or financial institutions, they do work with them to provide you with a wide selection of choices.
+While a mortgage broker does not work directly for banks or financial institutions, they work with them to provide you with a wide selection of choices.

 - Older borrowers.
 Middle-aged borrowers can have difficulty receiving approval for a mortgage because they’re older and have fewer working years to pay a loan back.
 Brokers have a good sense of which lenders may accept your application.

 - Upfront commission.
 Upfront commission is the commission a broker receives for introducing the customer to the lender.
-It is normally around 0.3-0.5% of the loan value.
+It usually is around 0.3-0.5% of the loan value.
 For example, for an $850,000 mortgage, a 0.3% commission would amount to approximately $2,550 in the broker’s pocket.

 What are the benefits of using a mortgage broker?

 - Knowledge.
 A mortgage broker has the expertise and can explain the mortgage process in clear language.
-They can also advise you on the KiwiSaver withdrawals or the First Home Scheme and First Home Grant if you qualify.
+They can also advise you on KiwiSaver withdrawals or the First Home Scheme and First Home Grant if you qualify.

 - Connections.
-A mortgage broker has a professional relationship with lenders and, in most cases, has access to a wider range of mortgage providers, which means they have an improved chance of securing a loan that meets your needs.
+A mortgage broker has a professional relationship with lenders and, in most cases, has access to a broader range of mortgage providers, which means they have an improved chance of securing a loan that meets your needs.

 - Convenience.
 Brokers have access to the current interest rate deals, plus it means you don’t have to contact each bank to discover if you meet its eligibility criteria.
 They are also there to help with all the paperwork a mortgage entails.